ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-We don't mind the use ASCII tab characters in your C code.
+We don't mind the use of ASCII tab characters in your C code.
 Feel free to use ASCII tab characters if that suits your obfuscation needs.
 If is perfectly **OK** to use tab characters elsewhere in your submission, just not in markdown files as this tends annoy us when it comes time to